JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-publish-lib.md

 > Some repositories, such as Maven Central, require that the root module contains a JAR artifact without a classifier, for example `kotlinMultiplatform-1.0.jar`.
 > The Kotlin Multiplatform plugin automatically produces the required artifact with the embedded metadata artifacts.
-> This means you don't have to customize your build by adding an empty artifact to the root module of your library to meet the repository’s requirements.
+> This means you don't have to customize your build by adding an empty artifact to the root module of your library to meet the repository's requirements.
 >
 {type="note"}